-Fat centrifugation, syringe transfer, and microdroplet injection can result in extended operative times, reducing the ability to perform concurrent procedures, and may represent an additional safety risk for elective cosmetic surgery patients undergoing general anesthesia.2 Lastly, buttock augmentation with fat transplantation carries a risk of fatal fat embolism, making it a procedure that must be carefully analyzed with regard to anatomical, technical, and instrumentation considerations.
+Fat centrifugation, syringe transfer, and microdroplet injection can result in extended operative times, reducing the ability to perform concurrent procedures like fat freezing at home for example, and may represent an additional safety risk for elective cosmetic surgery patients undergoing general anesthesia.2 Lastly, buttock augmentation with fat transplantation carries a risk of fatal fat embolism, making it a procedure that must be carefully analyzed with regard to anatomical, technical, and instrumentation considerations (source: Wellesley Cosmetic Surgery).

 Separation, Aspiration, and Fat Equalization (SAFELipo; SAFELipo, LLC, Las Vegas, Nev.), has been described by Dr. Bonaparte as an alternative to conventional liposuction.3 The separation of subcutaneous tissue in SAFELipo allows for mechanical emulsification of targeted fat, without creating avulsion injury to blood vessels or the supporting stromal network.
 The separated fat is preferentially aspirated, avoiding damage to unintended structures.
 Lastly, the smooth layer of “local fat grafts” created during fat equalization smooths the target area while also preventing adherence or collapse of the dermis down to fascia, reducing the risk of creating a contour deformity.4